jaalto/project--emacs-epackage-template/README.rst

 1. Generate the SSH keys.

-If you don't have SSH keypair (private, public) already, refer to generating SSH keys for Linux at https://help.github.com/articles/generating-ssh-keys
+If you don't have SSH key pair (private, public) already, refer to generating SSH keys for Linux at https://help.github.com/articles/generating-ssh-keys